Enabling Employment Credit (EEC): Providing Wage Offsets To Businesses Employing People With Disabilities

-To encourage employment of PwDs in Singapore, the government introduced the Enabling Employment Credit (EEC) – a targeted scheme that replaces the Special Employment Credit (SEC) and Additional SEC which expired in December 2020.
+To encourage employers to hire PwDs, the Government introduced the Enabling Employment Credit (EEC) – a targeted scheme that replaces the Special Employment Credit (SEC) and Additional SEC which expired in December 2020.

-Available for 5 years from 2021 to 2025, the EEC was enhanced during Budget 2023 to ensure that the scheme remains helpful for PwDs to find employment and remain gainfully employed.
+Initially available for 5 years from 2021 to 2025, the EEC was extended to 2028 during the Singapore Budget 2025 announcements.
+This provides continued certainty for employers who hired PwDs, as well as highlights that the scheme remains helpful for PwDs to be gainfully employed.

 Read Also: Enabling Mark: Singapore’s Framework For Hiring Employees With Disabilities